HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Limitations

 \section{Limitations}

 This work has several limitations.
+First, we used a fixed random seed and do not report confidence intervals or multi-seed averages.
+Our evaluation targets core encoder-style benchmarks for Modern Hebrew: NER (BMC, NEMO) and sentiment classification (SMCD).
+We did not include QA or the LongHeRo long-context variant, nor did we extend evaluation to broader suites such as NLI or paraphrase-style tasks.
+Although translated GLUE-style datasets exist for Hebrew,\footnote{QQP: \url{https://huggingface.co/datasets/imvladikon/qqp_he}, STSB: \url{https://huggingface.co/datasets/imvladikon/stsb_he}} their non-native nature limits comparability with established Hebrew benchmarks.

-First, although we used deduplicated corpora (HeDC4 and Wikipedia), we did not apply additional filtering or cross-source deduplication.
+Second, although we used deduplicated corpora (HeDC4 and Wikipedia), we did not apply additional filtering or cross-source deduplication.
 As a result, residual noise, low-quality text, and potential biases may remain in the training data and influence the learned representations.

-Second, HalleluBERT was trained exclusively on web-based Hebrew text, without explicit control for dialectal or register variation (e.g., Modern Hebrew vs.\ Biblical Hebrew, formal vs.\ colloquial text).
+Third, HalleluBERT was trained exclusively on web-based Hebrew text, without explicit control for dialectal or register variation (e.g., Modern Hebrew vs.\ Biblical Hebrew, formal vs.\ colloquial text).
 This may limit the model's performance on underrepresented varieties or domain-specific language such as legal or medical text, unless additional fine-tuning is performed.

-Third, we trained HalleluBERT\textsubscript{large} with a conservative peak learning rate of 0.00015 and did not explore extensive hyperparameter tuning.
+Fourth, we trained HalleluBERT\textsubscript{large} with a conservative peak learning rate of 0.00015 and did not explore extensive hyperparameter tuning.
 For both model variants we did not apply Whole Word Masking (WWM), which could potentially yield further gains.
-Pre-training was also performed without single or mixed precision, which increased computational cost and limited the feasibility of exploring longer training schedules or larger model configurations.
+Pre-training was also performed without mixed precision, which increased computational cost and limited the feasibility of exploring longer training schedules or larger model configurations.

-Fourth, we did not perform a detailed error analysis of the model outputs.
+Fifth, we did not perform a detailed error analysis of the model outputs.
 Such an analysis could provide valuable insights into systematic weaknesses (e.g., common NER boundary errors, sentiment misclassifications) and guide future model and dataset improvements.

-Lastly, our evaluation focused on three core tasks (BMC, NEMO, SMCD), which do not capture the full range of Hebrew NLP challenges such as question answering, natural language inference, and long-context understanding.
-Consequently, the generalization of HalleluBERT to these settings remains to be established.